d-bl/GroundForge/docs/snow-stitches/index.md

 [MAE-gf]: /MAE-gf/docs/snow-stitches/#examples
 [color code]: /GroundForge-help/color-rules
 [workaround]: https://github.com/d-bl/GroundForge/blob/master/docs/_includes/snow/README.md#odd-number-of-stitches
+[saved PDF]: /GroundForge-help/clips/print-as-pdf

 <script>{% include snow/hexa.js %}</script>
 {% include snow/hexa.html %}

 When satisfied with the result, you can follow the link to the _pairs from threads_ page to assign stitches for the actual snowflakes.
 Even without that last step it can be fun to play with configurations of snowflakes.

+Links in a [saved PDF] lead you back to the _stitches_ or _droste_ page.
+Change that part in the address bar to _snow_stitches_ to return to this page.